pwaycuilis/disassembler/README.md

     Outputs content onto two text files (1) team23_out_dis.txt and (2) team23_out_sim.txt

 (1) will contain the disassembled program code

-(2) will contain a cycle by cycle simulation showing the processor state (contents of registers, buffers, cache, and data memory) at each cycle
+(2) instruction by instruction simulation of ARM program.
+Executes instructions sequntially (non-pipelined) and output the contents of all registers and memory after each instruction.